-Learn about Surrey zoning bylaws & how it affects your building and property plans or structure.
+Learn about Surrey's zoning bylaws and how they affect your building and property plans or structure.

 Each property in the City of Surrey is assigned a zone.
 These zones are regulated in the Zoning Bylaw 12000 and the Zoning Bylaw 12000 Schedules.

 Zoning bylaws tell you information about your property, such as: